Polystyrene sulfonates are polymers derived from polystyrene by adding sulfonate functional groups.

 There may be an interaction between sodium polystyrene sulfonate and any of the following:

 - Aluminum hydroxide.

 - Certain antacids (e.g., magnesium hydroxide, calcium carbonate).

 If you are taking any of these medications, talk to your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

-Stop taking one of the medications, switch one of the medications to another, change the way you are taking one or both medications, or leave everything as is.
+Stop taking one of the medications, switch one of the medications to another, change the way you are taking one or both medications, or leave everything.